z3tt/Z3tt/content/post/2020-01-09-australian-bushfires-comparison.md

 ### How to Help Victims of Australia’s Fires

 The [NY Times lists several organizations](https://www.nytimes.com/2020/01/06/world/australia/help-australia-fires.html) that are currently helping to provide support, emergency grants, and housing.
 You can support them too by donating money or clothing and household goods.

+### How to create those?

+You can find the codes for both visualizations on my [GitHub profile](https://github.com/Z3tt/TidyTuesday/blob/master/R/2020_02_AustralianFires.Rmd).